Noise Levels in Avondale, Cincinnati, OH | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Avondale

 Average noise levels for Avondale residents, grouped by direction from the center of Avondale.
-Southern Avondale carries the highest population-weighted average; Northern Avondale carries the lowest.
-Just 0% of residents in Northern Avondale live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Southern Avondale.
+The highest population-weighted average is in southern Avondale; the lowest is in northwestern Avondale, where just 14% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Central Avondale